StevieoXOR/StevieoXOR/README.md

 - 👋 Hi, I’m Steven, @StevieoXOR
 - 👀 I’m interested in learning everything I can.
-- 🌱 I’m currently learning C#, C++, Python, Assembly, HTML, JS.
+- 🌱 I’m currently learning C#, C++, C, Python, Assembly, HTML, JS.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me: steven0011224488@gmail.com